This post may include affiliate links. Thank you for your support.

 - 1/3 heaping Cup Finely Grated Parmesan Cheese – plus more for serving

-Optional for Serving: Fresh Thyme, Scallions or Parsley
+- Optional Garnishes Fresh Thyme, Scallions, and/or Parsley

 Instructions

-- Sauté onions and squash: While water is coming to a boil, heat the butter in a separate large pot over medium heat.
-Add the onion and cook for 2-3 minutes, stirring occasionally.
-Add in the squash and season with nutmeg, thyme, paprika, 1 teaspoon salt and a scant ½ teaspoon pepper.
+- Meanwhile, Sauté Onions and Butternut Squash: While water is coming to a boil, heat the butter in a separate large pot over medium heat.
+Once the butter melts, add the onion and cook for 2-3 minutes, stirring occasionally.
+Add in the butternut squash and season with nutmeg, thyme, paprika, 1 teaspoon salt, and a scant ½ teaspoon pepper.
 Cook, stirring, for 2 minute.

-- Add liquid and simmer: Add in the half-and-half and stock.
-Increase heat to medium-high and bring to a simmer (DO NOT BOIL).
-Immediately reduce heat to maintain a gentle simmer.
-Cover and cook until the squash is extremely tender, about 20-22 minutes.
-Turn off heat.
+- Add Liquids and Cook the Squash: Add in the half-and-half and stock.
+Increase the heat to medium-high and bring to a simmer (DO NOT BOIL).
+Once simmering, immediately reduce the heat to maintain a gentle simmer.
+Cover the pot and cook until the squash is extremely tender, about 20-22 minutes.
+Turn off the heat underneath the pot.

-- While the squash is cooking, boil the pasta: Generously season boiling water with salt.
-Add the pasta and cook to al dente according to package directions.
-Drain the pasta, reserving ½ cup of the pasta water, and set aside.
+- While the Squash is Cooking, Boil the Macaroni: Once the water is boiling, generously season it with salt.
+Then, add the pasta and cook to al dente according to package directions.
+Drain the pasta, reserving at least ½ cup of the pasta water, and set both aside.

-- Puree sauce: Once the squash is tender, use an immersion blender to puree the squash and stock mixture until smooth and creamy.
-Alternatively, transfer the squash mixture to a stand blender in batches and puree until smooth.
-Return the squash puree to the pot.
+- Puree Butternut Squash Sauce: Once the squash is tender, use an immersion blender to puree the squash and stock mixture until the ingredients are completely smooth and creamy.
+(Note: Alternatively, you can transfer the squash mixture to a stand blender in batches and puree until smooth.
+Once the squash is pureed, return it to the pot.)

-- Add seasoning and cheese: Turn heat to low and add both cheeses gradually, 1 handful at a time, whisking until smooth between each addition.
+- Add Cheeses, Adjust to Tate: Turn heat to low and add both cheeses to the butternut squash sauce gradually – 1 handful at a time – and whisking until smooth between each addition of cheese.
 Taste the sauce and adjust for seasoning with salt and pepper.

-- Add pasta: Add the cooked pasta to the sauce and stir until the pasta is coated and combined with the sauce.
+- Add Cooked Macaroni Noodles: Add the cooked pasta to the butternut squash sauce and stir until the pasta is completely coated and combined with the sauce.
 Add some of the pasta water if the sauce is too thick.

-- Serve: Ladle the mac and cheese into individual serving bowls and garnish with fresh herbs and more parmesan if desired.
-Enjoy!
+- Serve Butternut Squash Mac n Cheese: Ladle the mac and cheese into individual serving bowls and garnish with fresh herbs and more parmesan if using.
+Enjoy immediately!

 Video